Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/configuration.md

 # Configuration info

-While most of the configuration is very simple, a few things should be detailed a bit to make sure the project is easily understood.
+While the architecture tries to be very simple there are some things which require a bit of detailing.

 ## Persistence